 Back in the day, all I could do was repaint the same scenes to extract a greater return from my efforts.
 If not identical scenes, then the same compositions and colors.
 I had to, I couldn’t create a unique, salable painting every single time.

-You’ll end up selling some prints for years, if not decades.
+You’ll end up selling some popular prints for years, if not decades.

 Landscape painting is a forgiving genre.
 It allows us plenty of room for error and all those happy accidents can improve a painting immeasurably.